-Tax Identification Numbers (TINs), commonly referred to as TIN numbers, are used for official purposes to help with the management of taxation.
-In this blog, we will explain how a TIN number works and how UK companies and directors use these identification numbers.
+Tax Identification Numbers, commonly referred to as TINs, are used for official purposes to help with the management of taxation.
+In this blog, we will explain how a TIN works and how UK companies and directors use these identification numbers.

-The term ‘TIN number’ is actually fairly generic and it can refer to a variety of different types of identification numbers worldwide, including:
+The term ‘TIN’ is actually fairly generic and it can refer to a variety of different types of identification numbers worldwide, including:

 - Taxpayer identification numbers – in the UK this is known as the Unique Taxpayer Reference (UTR)